raspberrypilearning/jazzy-jumpers/en/step_3.md

 ![Jumper costumes](images/jumper-costumes.png)

 + If you like, you can use the fill tool to change the colours of the costumes.
+Change the name of the costume too so that it matches the new colour.

-Make sure you leave the **none** costume as white.
++ Make sure you leave the **none** costume at the end, and make sure it is plain white.